 The Mission of the Imperial Calcasieu Museum is to promote the unique culture and heritage of the region by supporting the arts, preserving history, and offering educational opportunities.

-The museum houses a permanent collection of artifacts and memorabilia depicting life in the old Imperial Calcasieu region from the Native Americans to the present.
-There are numerous items of special interest including period furniture, photographs chronicling the Great Fire of 1910, and other sentinel events in the history of the region.
-The Museum also boasts a permanent art collection including works of John James Audubon, Boyd Cruise, Angel Gregory, and Lynda Benglis.
+The museum houses a rotating collection of artifacts and memorabilia depicting life in the old Imperial Calcasieu region from the Native Americans to the present.
+There are numerous items of special interest including the steering wheel of the Borealix Rex, historical maps of Louisiana, and other unique artifacts significant to Southwest Louisiana's history.
+The Museum also boasts a permanent art collection including works of John James Audubon, Boyd Cruise, Angela Gregory, and Lynda Benglis.

 "*" indicates required fields